 “Put your hands to work and your heart to God”

 Shaker Amish Furniture traces its origins back to the time of the American Revolutionary War (1775-1783).
-A sect of the Quakers, the “Shakers” escaped the religious turmoil of their native England and settled in close-knit, self-sufficient communities along the Eastern seaboard.
+A sect of the Quakers known as the “Shakers” escaped the religious turmoil of their native England.
+Therefor settling in close-knit, self-sufficient communities along the Eastern seaboard.

 Early Shaker furniture construction began as a necessity to accommodate large worship gatherings.
-The Shaker ethics of simplicity, practicality and integrity informed the construction process: pine wood was commonly used for its light weight and affordability, innovative joinery increased durability, and curved wood slats provided comfort.
+The Shaker ethics of simplicity, practicality and integrity influenced the construction process.
+Above all, pine wood was used for its light weight and affordability.
+Furthermore innovative joinery increased durability.
+Finally curved wood slats provided comfort.

-Shaker furniture boasts a one-of-a-kind beauty.
-Elegant finials, tapered spindles and curved profiles lend an elegance to each handcrafted piece.
+Above all Shaker furniture boasts a one-of-a-kind beauty.
+As a result elegant finials, tapered spindles and curved profiles lend an elegance to each handcrafted piece.
 Today, Shaker furniture remains in high demand among collectors and casual shoppers.